imagment/Silver-Cplusplus/README.md

 Vec3 v2(1, 2, 3);
 Vec3 result = v1 + v2 + vec3.up; // result is (4, 7, 3)
 ```

-**NOTE**: While the Vec2 class is available for convenience when working with 2D vectors, all vector operations and parameters in the system ultimately use Vec3.
-Whenever a Vec2 is used, it is automatically converted into a Vec3 by setting the z component to 0.

 ### Camera
 **NOTE: All camera-related functions are in the class 'Camera'**